alexpovel/latex-extras-docker/README.md

   To **overwrite** the `ENTRYPOINT`, e.g. because you want to run only `lualatex`, use the `--entrypoint` option, e.g. `--entrypoint="lualatex"`.
+  Similarly, you can work inside of the container directly, e.g. for debugging, using `--entrypoint="bash"`.

 ## Approach